zefflo99/Report_project/src/index.md

 layout: home

 hero:
-  name: "Toto Tutu"
+  name: "Kylian Clerc"
-  text: "Training report"
+  text: "Blog about my progress in computer science"
   tagline: "The training report outlines all the skills acquired during the CFC of computer scientist applications development."
   actions:
     - theme: brand